-Information of on Directors Chairman Appointed: 1 September 2014 Robert Murray Most recently elected by shareholders: 30 October 2020 Board Committees: Nomination Committee (Chair) Rob Murray became Chair of the Company on 19 August 2020.
+Chairman Robert Murray Appointed: 1 September 2014 Most recently elected by shareholders: 30 October 2020 Board Committees: Nomination Committee (Chair) Rob Murray became Chair of the Company on 19 August 2020.
 Rob had a successful career in sales, marketing and general management having served most recently as the CEO of Lion (formerly Lion Nathan), one of Australasia's leading food and beverage companies, including during its acquisition by Kirin Holdings in 2009.
 Before joining Lion Nathan in 2004, Rob worked for Procter & Gamble for 12 years, and then for eight years with Nestlé, first as MD of the UK Food business, and then as CEO of Nestlé Oceania.
-Rob brings valuable strategic and commercial insight to the Board, along with his in-depth understanding of consumer behaviour and global experience in mergers and acquisitions and other corporate transactions.
+Rob brings valuable strategic and commercial insight to the Board, along with his in-dept understanding of consumer behaviour and global experience in mergers and acquisitions and other corporate transactions.
 He is Chair of Metcash, a director of the Bestest Foundation, and Advisory Chair of the Hawkes Brewing Company.
 He was previously a director of Dick Smith Holdings, Super Retail Group and Linfox Logistics.
-Director Appointed: 1 September 2014 Glen Boreham Most recently elected by shareholders: 20 October 2019 Board Committees: Digital Transformation Committee, People & Culture Committee, Nomination Committee Glen's executive career culminated in the role of CEO and Managing Director of IBM Australia and New Zealand in a period of rapid change and innovation from 2006 to 2010.
-He was the inaugural Chair of Screen Australia from 2008 to 2014 and chaired the Australian Government's Convergence Review of the media industry.
-The Board benefits from Glen's extensive knowledge, insights and networks in the technolog and data industries.
+Director Glen Boreham Appointed: 1 September 2014 Most recently elected by shareholders: 20 October 2019 Board Committees: Digital Transformation Committee, People & Culture Committee, Nomination Committee Glen's executive career culminated in the role of CEO and Managing Director of IBM Australia and New Zealand in a period of rapid change and innovation from 2006 to 2010 He was the inaugural Chair of Screen Australia from 2008 to 2014 and chaired the Australian Government's Convergence Review of the media industry.
+The Board benefits from Glen's extensive knowledge, insights and networks in the technology and data industries.
 Having lived in Asia, Europe and Australia, Glen brings a global perspective.
 Glen is also a director of Cochlear and Link Group and was formerly Chair of the Advisory Board at IXUP where he remains a Strategic Adviser.
-He was previously Chair of the Industry Advisory Board at the University of Technology Sydney, Chair of Advance, representing the one million Australians living overseas as well as Deputy Chair of the Australian Information Industry Association and a director of the Australian Chamber Orchestra.
-In 2010, he became a founding member of Australia's Male Champions of Change grou Glen is a Member of the Order of Australia for services to business and the arts.
-Director Appointed: 1 September 2020 Carole Campbell Most recently elected by shareholders: 30 October 2020 Board Committees: Audit & Risk Committee Carole Campbell has over 30 years' financial executive experience in a diverse range of industries including professional services, financial services, media, mining and industrial services.
+He was previously Chair of the Industry Advisory Board at the University of Technology Sydney, Chair of Advance, representing the one million Australians living overseas, as well as Deputy Chair of the Australian Information Industry Association and a Director of the Australian Chamber Orchestra.
+In 2010, he became a founding member of Australia's Male Champions of Change group.
+Glen is a Member of the Order of Australia for services to business and th arts.
+Director Carole Campbell Appointed: 1 September 2020 Most recently elected by shareholders: 30 October 2020 Board Committees: Audit & Risk Committee Carole Campbell has over 30 years' financial executive experience in a diverse range of industries including professional services, financial services, media, mining and industrial services.
 Carole started her career with KPMG and has held executive roles with Macquarie Group, Westpac Institutional Bank, Seven West Media, Bis Industries and Merivale.
-Carole transitioned to a non-executive career in 2018 and is a non-executive director of Humm Group Limited and GUD Holdings Limited and chairs the audit committees of both companies.
-She was previously a non-executive director of IVE Group Ltd. Carole is also Deputy Chair of Council of the Australian Film, Television and Radio School.
+Carole transitioned to a non-executive career in 2018 and is a non-executive director of Humm Group Limited and GUD Holdings Limited and chairs the audit committee of both companies.
+She was previously a non-executive director of IVE Group Ltd. Carole is also Deputy Chair of Council of the Australian Film Television and Radio School.
 Carole is a Fellow of Chartered Accountants Australia and New Zealand and brings extensive experience in accounting, treasury, finance and risk management to her role on the Board and the Audit & Risk Committee.
-Director Appointed: 30 October 2020 Ido Leffler Most recently elected by shareholders: 30 October 2020 Board Committees: Digital Transformation Committee, People & Culture Committee Ido Leffler has long and successful experience in developing digital brands and extensive networks in the start-up communities of Silicon Valley and Australasia.
-Ido is the co-founder and Chief Executive Officer at Yoobi, a school supplies company that engages kids through bright colours, cool designs and, most importantly, cause.
-He is also a co-founder of Yes To Inc. - a leading global natural beauty brand; and of Beach House Group - a global consumer product house. ldo is a non-executive director of Vestergaard and The Lux Group.
-He was a non-executive director of Spark New Zealand Limited for six years until November 2020.
-Ido also sits on other corporate and advisory boarc including as an emeritus member of the United Nations Foundation Global Entrepreneur Council.